aerospike/aerospike-client-python/doc/query.rst

 :class:`Query`
 ===============

-    The query object created by calling :meth:`aerospike.Client.query` is used \
+    The query object created by calling :meth:`aerospike.query` is used \
     for executing queries over a secondary index of a specified set (which \
     can be omitted or :py:obj:`None`).
 For queries, the :py:obj:`None` set contains those \
     records which are not part of any named set.